CSMayoLab/AVIPlanner/README.md

 Create RT plan based on historical manual planning experiences (summarized into pre-calculated Json files).

+In viewing and using AVIPlanner the terms and conditions in the LICENSE.txt, COPYRIGHT.txt and NOTICE.txt files apply

 # Author

 University of Michigan - Department of Radiation Oncology